rns294/rns294.github.io/_pages/cv.md

 {% include base_path %}

-A PDF version of my CV is available [here](http://rns294.github.io/files/Robert_Saunders_CV.pdf).
+A PDF version of my CV is available [here](http://rns294.github.io/files/Robert_Saunders_CV.pdf) with an abbreviated resume available [here](http://rns294.github.io/files/Robert_Saunders_Resume.pdf).

 Objective
 ======
-My mission is to become a DoD/IC leader in development and transitioning of advanced capabilities across the technology development “valley of death”.
-I aim to transition these capabilities to support the Warfighter, maintain the battlespace advantage, and inspire/mentor the next generation of engineers and scientists.
+My vision is to become a DoD/IC leader in development and transitioning of advanced capabilities across the technology development “valley of death”.
+My mission is to develop/acquire and transition evolutionary and revolutionary capabilities to support the Warfighter, maintain the battlespace advantage, and inspire/mentor the next generation of engineers and scientists.
+I value growth, competence, and self-discipline.
 I am seeking opportunities as a senior manager/director (GS-14/15 equivalent) with responsibilities such as leading and managing personnel and programs, oversight of strategic directions and technology development, development and execution of acquisition strategies, and/or management and integration of risk, requirements, and resources.

 Education
 ======